 First off, Fitbit calculates Active Zone Minutes differently from Active Minutes.

 - Fitbit awards active minutes for each minute of activity, regardless of how strenuous that activity was.
 Additionally, the active minutes feature does not consider your heart rate.

-- But with Fitbit’s Active Zone Minutes, your resting heart rate and the heart rate zones you hit during your activity matters.
+- But with Fitbit’s Active Zone Minutes, your resting heart rate and the heart rate zones you hit during your activity matter.
 And Fitbit awards you with weighted minutes depending on what heart rate zone you hit during your activity.

 All activity is not equal